Fall-2025-CS4347-SDS/Fall-2025-CS4347-Project/final_report.md

 ## 7. Conclusion

-We set out to predict Texas agricultural outcomes from climate data.
-The mixed-model R² of 0.074 won't win any Kaggle competitions, but the analysis revealed patterns that matter:
+We set out to understand how climate affects Texas agricultural outcomes.
+Given the low predictive R² (0.074 for mixed models), we pivoted our focus from prediction accuracy to **feature importance analysis**—identifying which climate factors matter most.
+This revealed patterns that have practical value:

 1. **Climate does affect yields:** 82% of feature importance comes from climate variables.
 Weather isn't just noise—it meaningfully influences agricultural outcomes.